 We have sold the following securities that were not registered under the Securities Act.
-The following information gives effect to a one-forfour reverse split of our common stock to be effected prior to the completion of this offering.
+The following information gives effect to a one-for-four reverse split of our common stock effected on February 2, 2007.

 (a) Issuances of Capital Stock and Warrants